DanSoup/Projects/README.md

 If you don't have a GitHub Pages repository you will need to set one up by following the instructions [here](https://pages.github.com/).

 In your GitHub Page repository you should make a folder called "projects" or something similar and add subfolders for each subject (HTML, CSS, etc.).
 Copy the project folder into the appropriate subject folder.
+You will be able to access your project online by following your GitHub page URL and adding the folder path for your project.
+For example ```https://*YOUR USERNAME*.github.io/cas-projects/html/basic-website```.

 While working on your repository you should regularly commit your code.
 This is a good habit to get into and will allow you to go back to a previous version if you make a mistake you can't fix.
 Generally, code should be committed when you've completed a section.
 A set of commit messages might look something like this: